LightberryEu/lightberry-config-downloader/README.md

    4. Plugin should appear under **Programs** menu
    5. For easy access go **System** -> **Appearance** -> **Skin** -> **Settings** *Click on what appears to be just a spacer* -> **Add-on Shortcuts** -> **Home Page Programs Sub-menu** -> *Set plugin on desired position* (first two are already taken by raspbmc specific add-ons if you are running raspbmc, so pick 3rd or forward place in this case)

-Please create issues, functionality requests here - I can use any sugestion, I'm python begginer.
+Please create issues, functionality requests here - I can use any sugestion, I'm python begginner.
 Thank you in advance.